CityOfZion/neo-privatenet-docker/README.md

     ./docker_run.sh

-Start the private network, create a wallet and have the initial NEO and GAS automatically claimed:
+Start the private network, create a wallet and automatically claim the initial NEO and 48 GAS (takes about 5 minutes):

     ./docker_run_and_create_wallet.sh